 The “American Apparel” trademark was initially deemed by the USPTO to be descriptive.
 At first, that trademark application for registration was rejected for being geographically descriptive but was eventually approved after Charney could show that the term had acquired a distinctive meaning (aka secondary meaning), helped, I’m sure, by the company’s wildly provocative and much-talked about ad campaigns.

 In order to achieve federal-level trademark protections for his new brand, Charney will have to find a way to get consumers to connect Los Angeles Apparel Company goods with the brand itself, which is, of course, no easy feat.
-Stay tuned.